nazifekirca/nazifekirca.github.io/_posts/2022-01-16-Intro-to-bash.md

     echo $x
 done
 ```
-THis will print out 1 forever!
+This will print out 1 forever!